 Field / Button Description Name Type a name that will display in File Explorer.
-Sever names cannot contain: " \ / < > : ? () space Description Optional.
+Sever names cannot contain: " \ / < > : ? ( ) space Description Optional.
 Allow password phrase Check this box if the z/OS server allows password phrases, which can be up to 100 characters in length.
 If the box is not checked, you can only use passwords up to 8 characters in length.
 You must check this box if you are using multi-factor authentication (MFA) passwords.
 TLS security Check this box if you want to use Transport Layer Security (TLS) encryption for secure communications with this server.
 This setting applies to all ChangeMan instances defined under this server.
 If TLS security is enabled, AT-TLS on the z/OS server must also be configured to use TLS on all ports for this server, as well as all ChangeMan ports under this server.
 Likewise, if AT-TLS on the z/OS server is configured to use TLS, the ChangeMan ZDD client must also be configured to use TLS.
-Connection to the server will fail if this TLS setting does not match the AT-TLS configuration on the z/OS server.
-If the z/OS server uses self-signed certificates, you will need to install the certificate into the Trusted Root Certification Authorities store on your client machine.
-This is not required if the certificate was issued a Trusted Root Certification Authority recognized by Windows.
+See "TLS Security" on page 82 for details.
 Disable XCH port Check this box to disable the server XCH port.
 If the port is disabled, the DataSets , Jobs , and Unix folders will be hidden and unavailable.
 You will then have access to the ChangeMan instances only, and nothing else.
 IP address or DNS name Enter either the IP address for the z/OS server, or a DNS name for the server.
 This can be obtained from your system administrator.
 Port Specify the port number for the z/OS server.
 This can be obtained from your system administrator.
 It is the same port number used in the SERNET parameter: XCH=(,port).
 Test Click this button to "ping" the ChangeMan ZDD server to validate the IP address and Port you entered.